 pre-order basis without convention markings, but with the TTOS logo and markings.
 Reissue cars sold for $30 to $35.

 There were also several color variations of the cars, as Rich-Art made limited runs of banquet cars, auction

 items or officer recognition cars that had alternative paint schemes, plating and lettering.

 Another special item by Rich-Art was the tin-plate Cal-Stewart Cab Stand.

-The Rich-Art company made a tinplate version of the McKeen Motor Car for John Bentley in
+The Rich-Art company produced a tinplate version of the McKeen Motor Car in both Standard

-combine and coach were manufactured by Rich-Art.
-They were available in Union Pacific yellow and brown, Santa Fe
+The sets featured all steel construction, interior cab details and were available in Union Pacific yellow and brown, Santa Fe

 green and maroon, Southern Pacific brown and silver, and Virginia & Truckee red and silver paint schemes and heralds.